oscarhandsome/vue-updivision/README.md

 <hr>
 Not done:
 - Validation or the forms
-- Issue with mutation on popup
+- Issue with mutation on popup (fixed)
 <hr>
 Time spent:
   ~ 6 hours